Benjamin Hyrum White, "The History of Preach My Gospel," Religious Educator 14, no. 1 (2013): 129–158.

 Benjamin Hyrum White

-Benjamin Hyrum White (firstname.lastname@example.org) was a teacher at the Orem Senior Seminary when this was written.
+Benjamin Hyrum White (firstname.lastname@example.org) was a teacher at the Orem Senior Seminary when this article was published.
 He wrote his master’s thesis on the history of Preach My Gospel.

 Reprinted, with permission, from Reid L. Neilson and Fred E. Woods, eds., Go Ye into All the World: The Growth and Development of Mormon Missionary Work (Provo, UT: Religious Studies Center, Brigham Young University; Salt Lake City: Deseret Book, 2012), 151–88.

 Preach My Gospel: A Guide to Missionary Service.

 The Beginning Phase (November 1999 to November 2000)

 “[The] world . . . desperately needs the gospel of Jesus Christ.”
 President Gordon B. Hinckley understood this truth.
 Yet during the 1990s he saw some trends in the missionary work of The Church of Jesus Christ of Latter-day Saints that caused him concern.
 The first trend was the lack of convert retention.
 He felt strongly that if individuals made the investment to join the Church, they should remain a part of it.
 President Hinckley gave two general conference talks about retention in 1997 and followed them with a lengthy landmark address about missionary work broadcast via satellite to the leaders of the Church in February 1999.
 In that address, President Hinckley stated, “There is absolutely no point in doing missionary work unless we hold on to the fruits of that effort.”

 President Gordon B. Hinckley, whose concern about new member retention, the inactivity of missionaries, stagnant baptism numbers, and the rote presentation of the missionary discussions led to the development of Preach My Gospel.